TERREMEMBER/znbase/docs/content/latest/faq/compatibility.md

 ## What does API compatibility exactly mean?

-API compatibility refers to the fact that the database APIs offered by YugabyteDB servers implement the same wire protocol and modeling/query language as that of an existing database.
-Since client drivers, command line shells, IDE integrations and other ecosystem integrations of the existing database rely on this wire protocol and modeling/query language, they are expected to work with YugabyteDB without major modifications.
+API compatibility refers to the fact that the database APIs offered by ZNbaseDB servers implement the same wire protocol and modeling/query language as that of an existing database.
+Since client drivers, command line shells, IDE integrations and other ecosystem integrations of the existing database rely on this wire protocol and modeling/query language, they are expected to work with ZNbaseDB without major modifications.

 {{< note title="Note" >}}
 The [YSQL](../../api/ysql) API is compatible with PostgreSQL.
-This means PostgreSQL client drivers, psql command line shell, IDE integrations such as TablePlus and DBWeaver and more can be used with YugabyteDB.
+This means PostgreSQL client drivers, psql command line shell, IDE integrations such as TablePlus and DBWeaver and more can be used with ZNbaseDB.
 The same concept applies to [YCQL](../../api/ycql) in the context of the Apache Cassandra Query Language.
 {{< /note >}}

-## Why are YugabyteDB APIs compatible with popular DB languages?
+## Why are ZNbaseDB APIs compatible with popular DB languages?

-- YugabyteDB's API compatibility is aimed at accelerating developer onboarding.
-By integrating well with the existing ecosystem, YugabyteDB ensures that developers can get started easily using a language they are already comfortable with.
+- ZNbaseDB's API compatibility is aimed at accelerating developer onboarding.
+By integrating well with the existing ecosystem, ZNbaseDB ensures that developers can get started easily using a language they are already comfortable with.

-- YugabyteDB's API compatibility is not aimed at lift-and-shift porting of existing applications written for the original language.
-This is because existing applications are not written to take advantage of the distributed, strongly-consistent storage architecture that YugabyteDB provides.
-For such existing applications, developers should expect to modify their previously monolithic PostgreSQL and/or non-transactional Cassandra data access logic as they look to migrate to YugabyteDB.
+- ZNbaseDB's API compatibility is not aimed at lift-and-shift porting of existing applications written for the original language.
+This is because existing applications are not written to take advantage of the distributed, strongly-consistent storage architecture that ZNbaseDB provides.
+For such existing applications, developers should expect to modify their previously monolithic PostgreSQL and/or non-transactional Cassandra data access logic as they look to migrate to ZNbaseDB.

 ## YSQL compatibility with PostgreSQL

 ### What is the extent of compatibility with PostgreSQL?

-As highlighted in [Distributed PostgreSQL on a Google Spanner Architecture – Query Layer](https://blog.yugabyte.com/distributed-postgresql-on-a-google-spanner-architecture-query-layer/), YSQL reuses open source PostgreSQL’s query layer (written in C) as much as possible and as a result is wire-compatible with PostgreSQL dialect and client drivers.
+As highlighted in [Distributed PostgreSQL on a Google Spanner Architecture – Query Layer](https://blog.ZNbase.com/distributed-postgresql-on-a-google-spanner-architecture-query-layer/), YSQL reuses open source PostgreSQL’s query layer (written in C) as much as possible and as a result is wire-compatible with PostgreSQL dialect and client drivers.
 Specifically, YSQL is based on PostgreSQL v11.2.
 Following are some of the currently supported features:

 - DDL statements: CREATE, DROP, and TRUNCATE tables
 - Data types: All primitive types including numeric types (integers and floats), text data types, byte arrays, date-time types, UUID, SERIAL, as well as JSONB